Caraheacock/side-projects-club-chapter/readme.md

 # Side Projects Club Chapter Theme

-These instructions assume that you are already familiar with how to use the WordPress admin interface.
-If you need additional help or are unfamiliar with WordPress, ask Cara for help!
+These instructions assume that you are already familiar with basic GitHub cloning and how to use the WordPress admin interface.
+If you need additional help or are unfamiliar with WordPress, ask [Cara](https://github.com/caraheacock/) for help!

 ---